 It comes equipped with a Li-ion battery that is interchangeable.
 This means that one can practically charge a battery and when it runs out, replace it with another battery.
 This comes in handy since we can run it on one battery cell while the other charges.
 Batteries are charged in a wall-mounted charger that comes along with the vacuum of course.
 The charging time is 9 hours.
 The battery displays 3 LED lit bars to let the user know how much of it remains.

 We cannot have it all

-Performance wise we weren’t altogether impressed.
+In terms of performance, we were not impressed.
 Not that it didn’t perform well.
 The brush roll allows efficient cleaning and the suction power is just as good as any.
 For what it costs, we expected to be blown away.
 The cleanup is good with dust, hair and small debris but for larger chunks, the vacuum didn’t work for us.
-The nozzle, however, is impressive with its snorky shape and makes it easier to clean the corners and suck the stubborn dust and dirt stuck in those edges.
+The nozzle, however, is impressive with its snarky shape and makes it easier to clean the corners and suck the stubborn dust and dirt stuck in those edges.
 It’s easy to clean and maintain.

 Black & Decker HFVB320J27 Eggplant

 It’s a looker

 It’s a handheld vacuum but comes with a hose attachment.
 It needs to be picked up by one hand which maneuvering the hose with the other.
 But with the weight of 3.2 lbs only, that’s no hard task.
 The steel silver and eggplant combination makes it look smart.
 The overall build looks sturdy and solid.
 Unlike some other handheld vacuums mentioned here, it does not look tacky despite a bright color exterior.
 The hose is flexible and 4 ft long.
 It comes equipped with a variety of attachments for various uses among which the brush for pet hair and the crevice tool are a favorite.